AP Language: Teaching the MCQ

 Directions: Return to the assigned pages of your text.
 Identify the most significant images that you feel have the most influence on the characters, the action, and/or the way the readers understand the events and meaning.

-In the following space above the line, illustrate the scene.
+In the space above the line, illustrate the scene.
 Be sure to show the relationship between the specific images and the surrounding environment or context of the novel.
 How does it work in conjunction with the literal and figurative place and events surrounding the images?
 Put your key quote from the scene in the middle of the box, illustrating the scene around it.

 Then, annotate your drawing to include: